Waldhausen Additivity: Classical and Quasicategorical: Introduction and Statement of Results

+Although the details of our proofs are mostly simplicial, categorical aspects of quasicategories play a major role.
+Indeed, much of this paper relies upon quasicategorical versions of the basic results of category theory, as developed by Joyal~\cite{JoyalQuadern}; any other model should also have its own versions of the basic results of category theory.
+Thus, we expect that the broad outline of our proofs is model independent in the sense that it can be carried out in models of higher categories that come with a suitable simplicial nerve and a suitable simplicial $S_\bullet$ construction.

-Waldhausen Additivity, in its most specific form, says the following.
+Waldhausen Additivity, in its most particular form, says the following.
 Let $\calc$ be a Waldhausen category.
 This is a category equipped with a distinguished zero object, a subcategory of cofibrations, and subcategory of weak equivalences satisfying various axioms, most notably: pushouts of cofibrations exist, are cofibrations, and are invariant up to weak equivalence (=gluing lemma).
-If $S_2\calc$ denotes the category of cofiber sequences $A \rightarrowtail C \twoheadrightarrow B$ in $\calc$, and $s,q\colon S_2\calc \to \calc$ are the ``subobject'' and ``quotient'' functors which return $A$ and $B$ respectively, then Waldhausen Additivity \cite[Theorem~1.4.2]{WaldhausenAlgKTheoryI} says that the map of simplicial objects in $\mathbf{Cat}$
+Let $S_2\calc$ denote the category of cofiber sequences $A \rightarrowtail C \twoheadrightarrow B$ in $\calc$, and let $s,q\colon S_2\calc \to \calc$ denote the ``subobject'' and ``quotient'' functors which return $A$ and $B$ respectively.
+Waldhausen $wS_\bullet$ Additivity for $S_2\calc$ \cite[Theorem~1.4.2]{WaldhausenAlgKTheoryI} says that the map of simplicial objects in $\mathbf{Cat}$

-is a weak equivalence, that is, its level-wise nerve is a diagonal weak equivalence of bisimplicial sets.
+is a weak equivalence, that is, the diagonal of its level-wise nerve is a weak homotopy equivalence of simplicial sets.
 See Definition~\ref{def:S_bullet} and equation~\eqref{equ:sequence_of_cofibrations} for a recollection of Waldhausen's $S_\bullet$ construction.